mxenabled/react-native-widget-sdk/README.md

 Check the following items if you have passed post message callbacks to your widget component but they are not being triggered:

-- Ensure your SSO request is correctly configured for the Web SDK:
+- Ensure your SSO request is correctly configured for the React Native SDK:
     - `ui_message_version` should be set to `4`.
     - `is_mobile_webview` should be set to `true`.
 - Ensure you the appropriate widget class for the `widget_type` used when